Preakness Stakes 2026 Betting Preview: Winner Odds, Predictions, & Best Bets

 Taj Mahal +500

-With a couple of key horses bypassing the Preakness Stakes, Silent Tactic (+350) is the leading favorite to win at Laurel Park.
-Per the latest Preakness odds at top horse racing betting sites, Silent Tactic has a 22.2% implied probability of winning.
+With a couple of key horses bypassing the Preakness Stakes, there is a four-horse race atop the odds.
+Per the latest Preakness odds at top horse racing betting sites, Taj Mahal (+500), Incredibolt (+500), Chip Honcho (+500), and Iron Honor (+500) all have an implied probability of 16.7% to win.

-Silent Tactic is dealing with a minor foot bruise that bears watching after he was scratched from the Kentucky Derby.
-If the issue flares up again this week, we could see yet another top contender skipping the Preakness.
+Silent Tactic is dealing with a minor foot bruise that caused him to be scratched from the Kentucky Derby.
+The issue continues, and the favorite at the beginning of the week will also skip the Preakness.
 That uncertainty leaves us with a wide‑open race that should produce a tight finish in the stretch.

-Taj Mahal (+500) and Ocelli (+500) are next in line behind Silent Tactic in the latest betting markets.
-At those prices, Taj Mahal and Ocelli’s odds imply a roughly 16% chance to win the Preakness.
+Ocelli (+700) and Napolean Solo (+1100) are next in line in the latest betting markets as of Friday afternoon.
 With the possibility of more trainers opting out, it’s worth continuing to monitor the board for further movement.

 You can find up-to-date Preakness 2026 odds at Lucky Rebel by navigating to All Sports (A-Z) > Horse Racing & Props > Preakness Stakes.